GoncharMV/java-shareit/README.md

 <a name="project-description"></a>
 ## Project Description

-Java-ShareIt is a backend API server that facilitates item sharing and requesting among users.
-It provides a platform where users can add items they are willing to share and also request items they need from other users.
+Java-ShareIt is a backend API server that provides item sharing and requesting among users.

-This project aims to create a collaborative environment where individuals can easily connect and exchange various items.
 The system is implemented as microservices - one for request validation, another for the rest of the business logic, and the database is also connected as a separate microservice